 What struck Ruth was just how happy the children were, how they shared their stories and explained how they were different in an orphanage, how the typical constraints of society in their culture it is a cast system (likened to our class system) and how they celebrated all religious major holidays and festivals.
 Despite the adverse beginnings these children had, health concerns and stigma of their illnesses, they were filled with hope and education.
 Of course they relished the chance to practice their English and see their face on a screen too!

-Ruth’s love of animals is at the core of why and how she ended up being part of the team at Hopefield Animal Sanctuary.
-At a vision-boarding workshop the host asked the question “if money were no object, what would you be doing with all of your time?”
-Ruth answered this to herself that she would be at an animal sanctuary helping out in any way she could.
-The thing is Ruth attended two of these workshops in a 12-month period and she stopped at the second of the two and thought to herself “you need to make this happen”.
-After a bit of to-ing and fro-ing around which charity to help, Ruth and one of her animal loving friends chose Hopefield Animal Sanctuary in Brentwood, Essex.
+Ruth’s love of animals is at the core of why and how she ended up being part of the team at Hopefield Animal Sanctuary one winter.
+After a bit of to-ing and fro-ing around which charity to help, Ruth and one chose Hopefield Animal Sanctuary in Brentwood, Essex.

-They provide a home for life to their 500 unwanted, rescued or abandoned resident animals.
+Hopefield provide a home for life to their 500 unwanted, rescued or abandoned resident animals.
 Many of the animals have had very poor treatment and really do need a lot of extra care, veterinary attention and peace and quiet.
-The sanctuary is only open to the public 11-4, Friday to Monday and has a small dedicated team of staff and much larger team of volunteers.
-The staff look after the medicine, additional care, more involved handling and animal husbandry where the volunteers, clean and muck out beds, make up and give out meals, and generally provide man power.
+The sanctuary is only open to the public and has a small dedicated team of staff and much larger team of volunteers.
+The staff look after the medicine, additional care, more involved handling and animal husbandry where the volunteers, clean and muck out beds, make up and give out meals, and generally provide manpower.

 Ruth absolutely adored her volunteering days at Hopefield and enjoyed getting stuck in with whatever needs doing on that day.
-One visit it was repairing some fencing, moving some old rubbish to the recycling area, and poo picking up in the miniature ponies field, as well as moving one very old lady miniature back out to the paddock after she’d had her special feed, what a rewarding day!
+One visit it was repairing some fencing, moving some old rubbish to the recycling area, and the next poo picking up in the miniature ponies field, as well as moving one very old lady miniature back out to the paddock after she’d had her special feed, what rewarding days!
+In the current climate she is a regular donor rather than hands on.